Skip to main content

 5.

-Q How have the athletes been selected to represent Team Canada at the Invictus Games at The Hague?
+Q How have the competitors been selected to represent Team Canada at the Invictus Games Vancouver Whistler 2025?

 A The selection of Team Canada members was a fair and transparent process, with input from a variety of key stakeholder groups.
 Selections were made based on who could most benefit from the experience, ensuring representation of all ill and injured demographics of both serving Canadian Armed Forces members and veterans.